 Be aware of the dress codes at the churches and Vatican.
 Low cut or sleeveless clothing, shorts, miniskirts and hats are not allowed.
 Bring a light-weight wrap or cardigan so you can cover up when you need to.
 Wearing comfortable shoes is important because walking in Rome is often the best way to see all the sights when the traffic’s bad.
 Rome’s cobbled streets and uneven ground around some of the Roman ruins weren’t made for heels.

 Large bags and pack-packs aren’t allowed in some sites and you may have to leave your bag with security.
-Take a smaller bag or mini-backpack to avoid being turned away.
+Take a smaller bag or lightweight mini-backpack to avoid being turned away.

 Free Sightseeing in Rome